zzzprojects/docs/entityframework-extensions.net/pages/documentations/connection-interception-in-ef-core.md

 }
 ```

 This code writes connection information on the Console Window.
-The `DbConnectionInterceptionContext` currently have the following properties:
+The `DbConnectionInterceptionContext` currently has the following properties:

  - DbContext
  - EventData which contains all information about this event.